 Long haired Chihuahuas are a great breed to add as a new member of your family!

-It’s important to remember the health issues that can be inherent in this little breed.
+But it’s important to remember the health issues that can be inherent in this little breed.

-But proper socialization, regular vet checks, and a healthy lifestyle can help these pups flourish.
+With proper socialization, regular vet checks, and a healthy lifestyle can help these pups flourish.

 Are you looking to get a long haired Chihuahua as your next dog?